-The CBA will provide clear understanding of the economic advantage and potential return on investment for stakeholders, illustrating the appeal of RETROFIT55 solutions in an economic context.
-The examination of business models will deliver a strategic pathway for commercialisation to ensure that RETROFIT55 technologies are able to enter the market and compete successfully.
-The engagement activities and workshops will provide a stakeholder alignment with stakeholder expectations and the development of strong partnerships that are required for successful commercialisation.
+The Cost-Benefit Analysis (CBA) will provide clear understanding of the economic advantage and potential return on investment for stakeholders, illustrating the appeal of RETROFIT55 solutions in an economic context.
+The examination of business models will deliver a strategic pathway for commercialization to ensure that RETROFIT55 technologies are able to enter the market and compete successfully.
+The engagement activities and workshops will provide a stakeholder alignment with stakeholder expectations and the development of strong partnerships that are required for successful commercialization.
 The development of future governance structures and policies will ensure the continued progression and impact of the project to deliver the sustainability of the project long term.
+The basic structure and content of this report has been retained from the initial version (D8.2).
+Additional information has been included in cases where further insight was gained over the past 8 months.